build-wars/gwmultilaunch/trunk/readme.txt

 ==Summary==

-Launching multiple copies of Guild Wars.
+Launch multiple copies of Guild Wars.
 (no modifications to Guild Wars files!)

 ==Requirements==

   # Guild Wars
-  # .NET Framework 2.0 or equivalent
+  # Windows 2000, XP, Vista, or 7
-  # Windows XP, Vista, or 7
+  # .NET Framework 2.0 or higher

 ==Usage==

 Copies of the Guild Wars folder need to be made.
 The number of copies depends on how many copies you would like to have open at once.
 You will only need to make 1 extra copy to be able to run two copies side by side.
+(The experimental unlock gw.dat generally should only be used for quick muling sessions, it is recommended to make a full copy if you have the disk space.)

 After these copies are made, add them to the list.
-Then, make the multi-launch enabled shortcuts which are good for launching multiple copies of Guild Wars.
-Or just select the game and launch it from the gui.
+Then, make the multi-launch enabled shortcuts which are good for launching multiple copies of Guild Wars from the desktop.
+Or just select the game and launch it from the launcher.

-(if you are using Vista/7 and having trouble running multiple copies see notes)
+(If you are using Vista/7 and having trouble running multiple copies see notes further down.)

 Concisely:

-  # Make copies of Guild Wars folder (just need gw.exe and gw.dat)
+  # Make copies of the Guild Wars folder (just need gw.exe and gw.dat)
   # Add the gw.exe(s) to the list
   # Double click item to launch
     * or click "Launch" button